Kill0geR/KeyloggerScreenshot/README.md

 check out my pypi page:
 https://pypi.org/project/KeyloggerScreenshot/

+I would suggest to run KeyloggerScreenshot on Kali linux.
+But it works on every linux distro

 If you are a Linux user then write.
-I would suggest to run KeyloggerScreenshot on Kali linux.

 To change root:

 `sudo -i`